Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

+On the other hand, it is important to note that the space $\overline{\Lcal}_{\Lambda}^{\sharp}$ does \textit{not} coincide with $\Lcal_{\Lambda}$ (they coincide iff $\Lambda$ is finite~\cite{neumann_infinite_1939}).
+Consequently, there might be different combs $\Tcal_\Lambda$ defined on $\Lcal_{\Lambda}$ with coinciding action on all elements of $\overline{\Kcal}_\Lambda^\sharp$.
+This, however, is not problematic; first, $\overline{\Lcal}_\Lambda^\sharp$ ``is in a way more important than'' $\Lcal_{\Lambda}$ because its elements arise from the ones of $\Lcal(\Hcal_{\alpha})$ ``by extension and algebraical and topological processes''~\cite{neumann_infinite_1939}.
+Second, just as for the KET~\cite{breuer_theory_2007}, the different possible combs on $\Lcal_\Lambda$ all lead to the same measurement statistics on any experimentally accessible set of times, so this non-uniqueness is not accessible/detectable in practice.

 We emphasize that, even though we have phrased the above in the language of quantum mechanics, there is nothing particularly quantum mechanical about the GET.
-The proof of the theorem only uses the linearity and boundedness of the combs $\Tcal_{\Lambda_k}$, as well as their compatibility.
-Consequently, it holds for \textit{any} probabilistic theory (with interventions).
+The proof of the theorem uses the compatibility, linearity and boundedness of the combs $\Tcal_{\Lambda_k}$, as well as the assumption that the spaces they act on span a vector space.
+Consequently, it holds for \textit{any} probabilistic theory (with interventions) satisfying these minimal assumptions.